-Ceramics and Modernity in Japanoffersa set of critical perspectives on the creation, patronage, circulation, and preservation of ceramics in this period.
-The volume’s medium-specific focus encourages exploration of issues regarding materials and practice unique to ceramics, including the distinct role of ceramics throughout Japanese cultural history.
-Going beyond descriptive historical treatments of ceramics as the products of individuals or particular schools, its closely linked essays probe the relationship between ceramics and modernity in Japan, the uses of ceramics as forms of cultural production in Japan, and the ways in which ceramics in modern Japan were related to their counterparts in Asia and Europe.
+As in other parts of the world, ceramics in modern Japan developed along the three ontological trajectories of art, craft, and design.
+Yet, it is widely believed that no other modern nation was engaged with ceramics as much as Japan—a "potter’s paradise"—in terms of creation, exhibition, and discourse.
+This book explores how Japanese ceramics came to achieve such a status and why they were such significant forms of cultural production.
+Its medium-specific focus encourages examination of issues regarding materials and practices unique to ceramics, including their distinct role throughout Japanese cultural history.
+Going beyond descriptive historical treatments of ceramics as the products of individuals or particular styles, the closely intertwined chapters also probe the relationship between ceramics and modernity, including the ways in which ceramics in Japan were related to their counterparts in Asia and Europe.